Discover Suvereto, a nice medieval hamlet in province of Livorno Tuscany

 Deviating from the main street on via Piave we can quickly get to the Palazzo Comunale.
 Very nice example of medieval building, the palace was built in the beginning of the 13th century as a result of administrative autonomy granted to the village by the Aldobrandini.
 The main features of the buildings are the Loggia dei Giudici (Judge’s loggia), where were issued the judgments, and the bell tower that is on the top of the palace.

-Chiesa del Crocifisso and the chiostro di San Francesco
+Chiesa del Crocifisso e chiostro di San Francesco

 Returning on the main road, we have to cross piazza Gramsci to get to the chiesa del Crocifisso and the cloister of the former Convent of San Francesco.